Exopy/exopy_pulses/docs/source/user_guide/sequence_edition.rst

 Sequence edition
 ================

-Once the Ecpy application started, select the Pulses workspace to create a new sequence.
-The following section will guide through the required steps and explain the principle of pulse synthesis in Ecpy.
+Once the Exopy application started, select the Pulses workspace to create a new sequence.
+The following section will guide through the required steps and explain the principle of pulse synthesis in Exopy.

 .. contents::

 Creating a sequence
 -------------------

-When selecting the Pulses workspace, the measure edition panels are replaced by three panels :
+When selecting the Pulses workspace, the.measurement edition panels are replaced by three panels :

 - one is dedicated to the edition of a sequence
 - the second, tabbed beind the first, can be used to edit the variables of the sequence (more on their use will be said later on).
-- the thrid one is nothing else than a log panel similar to the one present in the measure edition workspace.
+- the thrid one is nothing else than a log panel similar to the one present in the.measurement edition workspace.

 .. note::